Stimulant Addiction Treatment in Chiang Mai, Thailand

 - Group therapy and prescribed fitness: SMART Recovery curriculum and high-intensity interval training for natural dopamine restoration.

-What Is Stimulant Addiction
+What Is Stimulant Addiction and How Is It Diagnosed.

 People addicted to stimulants need larger doses over time and experience persistent cravings that continue after detox.
 Jintara’s inpatient clients include executives using cocaine, professionals dependent on prescription stimulants, and individuals using methamphetamine.